Advanced

 How direct() knows its role

-direct() is overloaded -- the number of arguments determines whether it acts as a source or destination:
+direct() is overloaded -- the type of the first argument determines whether it acts as a source or destination:

 Related